Fibromyalgia misconceptions: Interview with a Mayo Clinic expert

 If people with fibromyalgia believe there is no help for them, they're going to remain untreated.
 Even if there isn't a cure, there are treatments that can really improve their quality of life.
-When people learn they have fibromyalgia, they can go through the stages of grief and loss — including experiencing anger and attempts at bargaining.
-When they get to the peace of acceptance, that's when they can realize there are limits to what medical technology can do.
-There's no magic surgery or pill that can fix this.
-They need to recognize that it's OK to ask for help with things and that it's OK to give themselves time for exercise and relaxation each day.
+They need to recognize that it's OK to ask for help with things, and that it's OK to give themselves time for exercise and relaxation each day.
 They need to make their own health a priority.

 See more In-depth